-Bradford Cornell is a Professor of Financial Economics at Caltech and a Senior Consultant at CompassLexecon.
-At Caltech, Prof. Cornell teaches courses on Applied Corporate Finance, Investment Banking, and Corporate Valuation.
-Prior to joining the Caltech faculty, Dr. Cornell was the Bank of America Professor of Finance at the Anderson Graduate School of Management, University of California, Los Angeles.
+Bradford Cornell is an emeritus Professor of Financial Economics at the Anderson School of Management at UCLA.
+Prof. Cornell has taught courses on Applied Corporate Finance, Investment Banking, and Corporate Valuation.
+He has recently developed a new course on Energy, Climate Change and Finance.
 Professor Cornell received his Masters degree in Statistics and his PhD in Financial Economics from Stanford University.

-In his academic capacity, Professor Cornell has published more than 100 articles on a wide variety of topics in applied finance, particularly empirical analysis of asset pricing models.
-He is also the author of Corporate Valuation: Tools for Effective Appraisal and Decision Making, published by Business One Irwin, and The Equity Risk Premium and the Long-Run Future of the Stock Market, published by John Wiley.
+In his academic capacity, Professor Cornell has published more than 125 articles on a wide variety of topics in applied finance, particularly empirical analysis of asset pricing models.
+He is also the author of Corporate Valuation: Tools for Effective Appraisal and Decision Making, published by Business One Irwin, The Equity Risk Premium and the Long-Run Future of the Stock Market, published by John Wiley and Conceptual Foundations of Investing published by John Wiley.
+He also has a forthcoming book with Ivo Welch, Moving the Needle: A Pragmatist’s Approach to Fighting Climate Change.
 He is a past Director and Vice-President of the Western Finance Association and a past Director of the American Finance Association.

 As a consultant, Professor Cornell has provided testimony and expert analysis in some of the largest and most widely publicized finance related cases in the United States.
-Among his clients are: AT&T, Berkshire Hathaway, Bristol-Myers, Citigroup, Credit Suisse, General Motors, Goldman Sachs, Merck, Microsoft, Morgan Stanley, Orange County CA, Price Waterhouse, Verizon, Walt Disney and various agencies of the United States Government.
+Among his clients are AT&T, Berkshire Hathaway, Bristol-Myers, Citigroup, Credit Suisse, General Motors, Goldman Sachs, Merck, Microsoft, Morgan Stanley, PG&E, Price Waterhouse, Verizon, Walt Disney and various agencies of the United States Government.